Introduction

 1. Upon arrival in Hong Kong, are the Macao SAR Permanent Resident Identity Card holders issued with any documents certifying their entry?

-Answer: From 10 December 2009 onwards, eligible Macao SAR permanent residents will be issued with a landing slip upon entry into the Hong Kong SAR, regardless of whether they use the traditional counters labelled with “Macao SAR Residents” or the e-Channels for immigration clearance.
+Answer: From 10 December 2009 onwards, eligible Macao SAR permanent residents will be issued with a landing slip upon entry into the Hong Kong SAR, regardless of whether they use traditional counters designated for “Macao SAR Residents” or e-Channels for immigration clearance.
 Residents are advised to keep the landing slip properly and present it upon the request of law enforcement officials of the Hong Kong SAR.

 -